With all the hype going on regarding detox water, I felt it is time to present my favorite 24 clean, flavored water recipes.

 - You can eat the fruits after infusing, but be aware that most fruits will taste bland after they have been infused.

-24 amazing detox water inspirations
+24 amazing tastes and inspirations

 1. Basil detox drink

 This “herb infusion” is a no brainer as most of you might have fresh basil sitting on the windowsill.
 You need a 1-quart pitcher with very cold water and 12 plucked, large basil leaves.
-Fold the leaves 1- 2 times to activate its flavors and add them to the water.
+Fold the leaves 1- 2 times to activate its flavors and add them to the pitcher.
 Let the drink sit in your fridge for at least 1/2 an hour.
 Serve it with ice cubes.

 Basil’s oils provide antibacterial and anti-inflammatory properties.
 Basil water can help alleviate feelings of fullness and sooth indigestion.
 The ultimate benefit though, it tastes amazing!
 I love to drink it especially on hot summer days.